Turks in the Tang military: Turkic generals and Tang military campaigns

-Turkic generals led many of the Tang Dynasty military campaigns that expanded the dynasty's territorial reach into Central Asia.
+Turkic generals led many of the Tang dynasty military campaigns that expanded the dynasty's territorial reach into Central Asia.
 In total, ten Turks were able to reach the highest military position of general.
 Ashina She'er, formerly the ruler of Beshbaliq and Kharakhoja between 630 and 635 and a member of the Ashina clan, was recruited as a Tang general in 635.
 He fought as a commander in a successful campaign against Karakhoja in 640.
 She'er was chosen as the general for the military expedition against Karasahr.
 The Tang loyalist that had been installed as ruler after the first invasion of Karasahr in 644 by Chinese general Guo Xiaoke was deposed by his cousin in a revolt.
 The usurper was executed after the rebellion was suppressed, and Tang governance returned to the oasis state.
 She'er continued onward to the nearby kingdom of Kucha, a state that had supported Karasahr during its war against the Tang.

 Emperor Taizong himself tended to the injuries of the Turkic Generals Qibi Heli and Ashina Simo, who were both wounded during the campaign against Goguryeo.

-Ashina Zhong, the brother of She'er, also served as a Turkic general of the Tang Dynasty, and was a participant in a military performance hosted by Emperor Gaozong in 655.
+Ashina Zhong, a cousin of She'er, also served as a Turkic general of the Tang dynasty, and was a participant in a military performance hosted by Emperor Gaozong in 655.
 Another Turkic member of the Ashina clan, Ashina Helu, briefly served as a commander of the Tang army in Gansu before his rise as a kaghan of the Western Turkic Khaganate.
 During his reign, the Turkic tribes were unified under a single leader.
 Emperor Gaozong, Taizong's successor, dispatched a military expedition in 657 against Helu, who had been raiding Tang settlements.
 The campaign was led by the general Su Dingfang and the Turkic commanders Ashina Mishe and Ashina Buzhen, who were opposed to Helu.
 Helu was defeated and captured by the Tang forces, and the territories annexed from the Western Turks were placed under Tang governance through the Anxi Protectorate.